rqlite/rqlite/DOC/DATA_API.md

 ## Querying Data
 Querying data is easy.
 The most important thing to know is that, by default, queries must go through the leader node.

-For a single query simply perform a HTTP GET, setting the query statement as the query parameter `q`:
+For a single query simply perform a HTTP GET on the `/query` endpoint, setting the query statement as the query parameter `q`:

 ```bash
 curl -G 'localhost:4001/db/query?pretty&timings' --data-urlencode 'q=SELECT * FROM foo'